batteries-included/batteries-included/static/src/content/post/fairsource.md

 The world is starting to understand that, eventually, successful open-source projects need to pay more developers than the free price tag allows.
-This forces costs to be raised unexpectedly for open source users and is seen as a rug pull or trick.
+This forces costs to be raised unexpectedly for open-source users and is seen as a rug pull or trick.

 ## What Is Fair Source?